 Pricing: ChatGPT Plus $20/mo.
 Free tier with reduced model access.

-Best for: Power users who already think in prompts and don't mind copy-paste workflows.
+Best for: Power users who already think in prompts and do not mind copy-paste.

 7. Predis.ai

-Predis is a dedicated AI social media tool covering captions, image generation, and scheduling.
+Predis is a dedicated AI social tool covering captions, image generation, and scheduling.

 How it works: Generates captions plus matching visuals from a topic prompt.
-Has competitor analysis and a content calendar.
+Adds competitor analysis and a content calendar.

 Strengths: